kelcho-spense/MASTERS-IN-COMPUTER-SCIENCE/Hardware design & Quality Metrics.md

 ![1739016272307](image/Hardwaredesign&QualityMetrics/1739016272307.png)

 - **Bus Topology:** All devices are connected to a single cable (bus).
 If the cable fails, the entire network is disrupted.
-  - **Illustration:** A simple line connecting multiple devices.

 - **Star Topology:** All devices are connected to a central hub or switch.
 If one device fails, it does not affect the others.
-  - **Illustration:** A central hub connected to various devices like a star.

 - **Ring Topology:** Devices are connected in a closed loop.
 Data travels around the ring until it reaches the destination.
-  - **Illustration:** Devices arranged in a circle with data flowing in one direction.

 - **Mesh Topology:** Each device is connected to multiple other devices, providing redundancy and fault tolerance.
-  - **Illustration:** Devices connected in a web-like structure, with multiple connections between them.

 - **Tree Topology:** Combines aspects of star and bus topologies.
 It has a central root node with branches leading to other nodes.
-  - **Illustration:** A hierarchical structure with devices branching from a central root node.

 #### **Network Protocols:**